bstapleton/flashcards-laravel/README.md

 - Scoring system
   - Including segmentation by tag
-  - Historical score/attempt data for each question
+  - Allow for losing points on an incorrect attempt
 - Allow for image-type answers: e.g. select the correct x from the images below
 - Tests.
 So many tests.
 - Error checking and handling for